 Moroccan spiced roast vegetable soup is spicy, delicious and filled with autumn flavours.
-It’s super quick to make and is fab for an easy weeknight meal served with toasted cheese sandwiches, or maybe bottled in a flask for a chilly autumn picnic.
+It’s super quick to make and is fab for an easy family meal served with toasted cheese sandwiches, or maybe bottled in a flask for a chilly autumn picnic.

 Toss the chunky vegetables in some garlic infused olive oil and 3 heaped teaspoons of harissa paste.
 If you don’t like things too spicy, opt for less harissa.

 Once cooked, tip them into a food processor and as you blend, pour hot vegetable stock into blender via the feeder tube.
 Continue until you have a thick soupy consistency.